Frequently Asked Questions

 Please note: If we do not receive your commitment fee by the deadline, you will lose the seat and your application will be withdrawn.

-A formal letter of acceptance will be sent to you by mail (within Canada) or courier (outside of Canada) once you pay the commitment fee.
+A formal letter of acceptance will be sent to you by email within 3 weeks of paying the commitment fee.
 Please ensure your address is kept up-to-date at all times.
 This letter of acceptance is required for study permit application or extension.

 You must bring proof of your status in Canada (e.g., original study permit) to the International Student Centre as soon as possible after acceptance.Top